Parfait Bizoza

-Parfait Bizoza (born 3 March 1999) is a Burundian professional footballer who plays for Eliteserien club FK Haugesund and the Burundi national team.
+Parfait Bizoza (born 3 March 1999) is a Burundian professional footballer who plays for Panevėžys Club in TOPLYGA and the Burundi national team.

 Club career

 Bizoza was born in a refugee camp, and came to Norway at the age of 4.

 Growing up in Skodje Municipality, he started playing for IL Ravn as a child.
 He was a junior player for Aalesunds FK from 2015 to 2017, leaving to pursue a senior career in local SK Herd.
 He was picked up by newly promoted second-tier club Raufoss IL in 2019, and after impressing there he was deemed good enough for Aalesund.
 He made his debut for Aalesund in July 2020 against Mjøndalen.

 On 19 February 2021, he signed a 3.5-year contract with Russian Premier League club FC Ufa.
 He made his league debut for FC Ufa on 7 March 2021 in the away game against FC Ural Yekaterinburg, where he was sent-off just 14 minutes after start.

 On 28 August 2021, Ufa announced his transfer to Vendsyssel FF in Denmark.
 On transfer deadline day, 31 January 2023, Bizoza joined Danish Superliga club Lyngby Boldklub on a deal until June 2025.
 On 14 June 2024, Bizoza signed a contract until the end of 2027 with Norwegian Eliteserien club FK Haugesund.